vikashideveloper/media_app/README.md

 This app is developed in **SwiftUI** using MVVM and Clean architecture.

 Images are fetching as per below stpes
-1. from InMemory cache if available
+1. from InMemory cache if available, otherwise
-2. from Disk cache if availabel
+2. from Disk cache if availabel, otherwise
-3. from Network if available
+3. from Network if available, otherwise
 4. No image found message is displaying as image placeholder.

    ## Architecture